Luc4sguilherme/Steam-levelup-BOT/CONTRIBUTING.md

 1. Submit an issue describing your proposed change to the repo in question.
 1. The repo owner will respond to your issue promptly.
 1. Fork the desired repo, develop and test your code changes.
-1. Ensure that your code has an appropriate set of unit tests which all pass.
 1. Submit a pull request writing an detail report with all information about the changes you made.